nikodunk/blog/content/startup-updates-17.md

   * B) Somewhat disappointed
   * C) Not disappointed
   * and get it over 40%.
-* Also interviewing / giving some people a trial from government and businesses.
-See if they're interested in using it at work.
+* Interviewing / giving some people a trial who work in government or lead businesses.
+If they like using it at home, then we'll see if they're interested in using it at work.
+* Meetings set up with 3 businesses/governments so far, but 0 energy companies yet.
+Selling a community-facing solution to help them lower their energy costs.